ToshioCP/Gobject-tutorial/gfm/sec3.md

 - The contents of header files are public, i.e. it is open to any files.
 Header files include macros, which gives type information, cast and type check, and public functions.
-- 1,2,18: These directives prevent that the header file is read two times or more.
+- 1,2,18: These directives prevent the compiler from reading the header file two times or more.
+If your compiler supprts `#pragma once` directive, you can use it instead.
+It is not officially defined but is supported widely in many compilers.
 - 6,7: `T_TYPE_DOUBLE` is public.
 `G_DECLARE_FINAL_TYPE` is also expanded to public definitions.
 - 9-13: Function declarations.